Do you want to learn about bathroom fan venting code?

 It makes sense that you want your bathroom fan vent to be several feet away from something that is sucking in air.
 You don’t want the moisture-heavy air getting sucked into a furnace causing problems.

 The IRC also states that you can have the bathroom fan vent hood above a furnace but by at least 3-ft.
-You also need to have the exhaust to be 3-ft away from windows and property lines.
+You also need to have the exhaust to be 3-ft away from windows, doors, intake vents, and property lines.

 Read Also: How To Clean Bathroom Fans?